AlpineFrostSC/SCFileTools/README.rst

 Let's take a look at the sections you see on the main window and the functions that those provide.

 First, please note the "Running as:" in the tile bar of the program.
-This indicates whether you have run the program as ADMIN or not. **This is an important point for one or more of the functions of the program.** But otherwise not a big deal.
+This indicates whether you have run the program as ADMIN or not. **This is an important point for one or more functions of the program.** But otherwise not a big deal.

 1. **Folder Paths**
     - These couple of lines allow you to choose where your main RSI directory and Shaders folders exist.